 The work we do at the Agency of Natural Resources covers a wide variety of topics.
-Although much of our work is particular to a single Department (for instance, Fish & Wildlife is solely responsible for hunter education, while Environmental Conservation covers all aspects of monitoring underground storage tanks), there are aspects of our work which cross departmental boundaries.
+Although much of our work is particular to a single Department (for instance, Fish & Wildlife is solely responsible for hunter education, while Environmental Conservation covers all aspects of monitoring underground storage tanks), there are aspects of our work that cross departmental boundaries.

 - ARPA in Vermont: Congress passed ARPA earlier this year to address economic impacts due to the COVID-19 pandemic.
 This national plan commits $1.9 trillion in APRA funds to address the public health and economic crises caused by the COVID-19 pandemic.
 The State of Vermont will receive more than $2.7 billion in ARPA funds for projects related to the pandemic.